2022 Ford Fireworks On June 27: Here's What To Know

 (CBS DETROIT) — The sky will be filled with bright colors once again for the 64th annual Ford Fireworks.

 The show returns to downtown Detroit at about 10 p.m. on June 27 for an in-person viewing with the theme “Hey Detroit, The Sky Shines for You!”
-For the last two years, the show was held with no crowd at the Lake St. Clair Metropark due to COVID-19 restrictions.READ MORE: Nearly 200 'Deeply Affordable' Apartments To Be Developed In Detroit
+For the last two years, the show was held with no crowd at the Lake St. Clair Metropark due to COVID-19 restrictions.READ MORE: Police: Body Found In Drainage Area In Chesterfield Township

 This year’s show will feature more than 10,000 pyrotechnic effects visible for miles along the Detroit River.